Demonim/Simargl-Study-Project/README.md

 --- ---
 # Functionalities
 ### Data Sources
+- Using Webcrawler lib called Playwright these websites are analyzed: ECampusMail, FleXNow, StudIP.
 ### Data Storage
+- Some data will be handled in SQL, like: local user data, grade statistics etc.
 ### User Management
+- User should log in so that web crawler could functionate
+- Each time user should be ready to provide 2FA Code so that the project could work
+- It is possible to switch accounts
 ### Interface
+- Good-looking modern **[GUI/CLI]** interface using following libs: **[Insert interface libs]**
+- Help button is easy to find everywhere
 ### Visualizations
+- For some statistics will be used mathplotlib to visualize
 --- ---
 # Group Details
 - Group name: Data Sorcerers